LucDuponcheelAtGitHub/PSBP/README.md

 ## Programs versus Computations

-Usin its computing related unary type classes, the standard `Lean` library already enables "Computation Specification Based Programming".
+Using its computing related unary type classes, the standard `Lean` library already enables "Computation Specification Based Programming".
 So why promoting "Program Specification Based Programming" in the first place?

 In short, informally, and very subjective, it is all a matter of taste (you may wish to give up reading the course).